AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## April 21, 2025

+This release contains the following changes to API Mesh:

+### Enhancements

+- This release introduces [native caching](../advanced/caching/index.md#enable-native-caching) for API Mesh, including how to [verify caching behavior using response headers](../advanced/caching/index.md#verifying-the-caching-behavior-using-response-headers).
+It also provides guidance on [source-driven caching](../advanced/caching/index.md#source-driven-caching).

 ## April 03, 2025

 This release contains the following changes to API Mesh: